 When the GOP was introduced to the finance community, it was not as the result of applying a logarithmic utility function, but in the context of maximizing growth.
 Investment theory based on growth is an alternative to utility theory and is directly applicable because the specification of the goal is quite simple.
-The popularity of the mean-variance approach is probably not to be found in its theoretical foundation, but rather the fact that it suggested a simple trade-of between return and uncertainty.
+The popularity of the mean-variance approach is probably not to be found in its theoretical foundation, but rather the fact that it suggested a simple trade-off between return and uncertainty.
 Mean-variance based portfolio choice left one free parameter, the amount of variance acceptable to the individual investor.
 The theory of growth optimal investment suggests the GOP as an investment tool for long horizon investors because of the properties stated in the previous section, in particular because it will almost surely dominate other investment strategies in terms of wealth as the time horizon increases.
 Hence, in the literature of portfolio management, the GOP has often been, and is still, advocated as a useful investment strategy, because utility maximization is a somewhat abstract investment goal.
-For example, Roy (1952)[Page 433] states that achieved at the cost of a loss of practical significance, and applicability in our results.
+For example, [Roy (1952)][Page 433] states that

+"In calling in a utility function to our aid, an appearance of generality is achieved at the cost of a loss of practical significance, and applicability in our results.
 A man who seeks advice about his actions will not be grateful for the suggestion that he maximize expected utility."